Study: Using a grazing muzzle to control grass intake

 Top Tips for using a Grazing Muzzle

-• Introduce the muzzle gradually and make wearing it a positive experience by gradually introducing the muzzle for short periods in the stable and rewarding your horse with a treat through the hole in the muzzle each time you put it on and take it off.
-As you progress outside with your horse wearing the muzzle, feed grass through the hole so your horse gets the idea that he can still eat.
+• Introduce the grazing muzzle gradually and make wearing it a positive experience by gradually introducing the muzzle for short periods in the stable and rewarding your horse with a treat through the hole in the muzzle each time you put it on and take it off.
+As you progress outside with your horse wearing the grazing muzzle, feed grass through the hole so your horse gets the idea that he can still eat.
 Initially leave the muzzle on for short periods gradually building up the time your horse grazes with the muzzle on.

 • Make sure that your horse is comfortable drinking with the grazing muzzle on.
 Try this in the stable, first by offering a bucket of water directly to your horse in hand and you will find they are quick to investigate, especially if you have been offering treats through the hole in the muzzle!

 • Don’t leave the muzzle on 24/7.
-Most manufacturers recommend up to 12 hours.
+Most manufacturers of grazing muzzles for horses recommend up to 12 hours.
 Although you may be trying to restrict your horse’s intake it is vital that enough fibre is supplied to maintain your horse’s digestive health, so bring your horse into the stable when not at grass and supply low calorie/low sugar forage and feeds such as Dengie Hi-Fi Lite.
 Your horse or pony needs to eat up to 1 – 1.5% of their bodyweight in fibre each day.

-• When your horse is not wearing the grazing muzzle bring them in off the grass as when they are able to graze freely they may try to compensate for the restriction earlier in the day.
+• When your horse is not wearing the grazing muzzle bring them in off the grass as when they are able to graze freely, they may try to compensate for the restriction earlier in the day.

-If you would like further information on the products mentioned or on Tracey’s study call our Feedline on 01621 841188
+If you would like further information on the products mentioned or on Tracey’s study, call our Feedline on 01621 841188.